-In October 2015, we initiated commercial production of ZALVISO for Grünenthal.
-Under the Amended Agreements, we will sell ZALVISO at a predetermined transfer price that approximates the direct cost of manufacture at our contract manufacturers.
+In October 2015, we initiated commercial production of Zalviso for Grünenthal.
+Under the Amended Agreements, we will sell Zalviso at a predetermined transfer price that approximates the direct cost of manufacture at our contract manufacturers subject to maximum caps.
 We will not recover internal indirect costs as part of the transfer price.
+At current low volume levels, our direct costs are in excess of the transfer prices we are receiving from Grünenthal.
 In addition, the Amended Agreements include declining maximum transfer prices over the term of the contract with Grünenthal.
-These transfer prices were agreed to assuming economies of scale that would occur with increasing production volumes (from the potential approval of ZALVISO in the U.S. and an increase in demand in Europe) and corresponding decreases in manufacturing costs.
+These transfer prices were agreed to assuming economies of scale that would occur with increasing production volumes (from the potential approval of Zalviso in the U.S. and an increase in demand in Europe) and corresponding decreases in manufacturing costs.
 We do not have long-term supply agreements with our contract manufacturers and prices are subject to periodic changes.
-To date, we have not received U.S. approval of ZALVISO and the Grünenthal launch is in the early stages.
-If we do not receive timely approval of ZALVISO in the U.S., are unable to successfully launch ZALVISO in the U.S. or the volume of Grünenthal sales does not increase significantly, we are not likely to achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin.
+To date, we have not received U.S. approval of Zalviso and sales by Grünenthal in Europe have not been substantial.
+If we do not receive timely approval of Zalviso and are unable to successfully launch Zalviso in the U.S., or the volume of Grünenthal sales does not increase significantly, we are not likely to achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin.

-Cost of goods sold for ZALVISO delivered to Grünenthal includes the inventory costs of the active pharmaceutical ingredient, or API, third-party contract manufacturing costs, estimated warranty costs, packaging and distribution costs, shipping, handling and storage costs and impairment charges.
-These direct costs included in costs of goods sold totaled \$1.1 million and \$6.2 million in the three and nine months ended September 30, 2017, respectively, and \$1.2 million and \$5.0 million in the three and nine months ended September 30, 2016, respectively.
+Cost of goods sold for Zalviso delivered to Grünenthal includes the inventory costs of the active pharmaceutical ingredient, or API, third-party contract manufacturing costs, estimated warranty costs, packaging and distribution costs, shipping, handling and storage costs and impairment charges.
+These direct costs included in costs of goods sold totaled \$0.4 million and \$2.8 million in the three months ended March 31, 2018 and 2017, respectively.
+The indirect costs to manufacture include internal personnel and related costs for purchasing, supply chain, quality assurance, depreciation and related expenses.
+Indirect costs included in costs of goods sold totaled \$0.7 million and \$1.3 million in the three months ended March 31, 2018 and 2017, respectively.
 We periodically evaluate the carrying value of inventory on hand for potential excess amounts over demand using the same lower of cost or market approach as that used to value the inventory.
-During the nine months ended September 30, 2017, we recorded an inventory impairment charge of \$0.4 million, primarily for ZALVISO raw materials inventory on hand, plus related purchase commitments.
-The indirect costs to manufacture include internal personnel and related costs for purchasing, supply chain, quality assurance, depreciation and related expenses.
-Indirect costs included in costs of goods sold totaled \$0.9 million and \$3.4 million in the three and nine months ended September 30, 2017, respectively, and \$1.3 million and \$4.2 million in the three and nine months ended September 30, 2016, respectively.
-For the foreseeable future, we anticipate negative gross margins on ZALVISO product delivered to Grünenthal.
+For the foreseeable future, we anticipate negative gross margins on Zalviso product delivered to Grünenthal.